RodrigoCardosoSantos/DaniloOPinheiro/README.md

 # Danilo O. Pinheiro 👋
 👯 Estou procurando colaborar...

-Starting my career as a developer in mid-2018, until then I was able to continue, and specialize as FullStack, but I realized that I had to continue within the scope of BackEnd.
-Currently I work as a Software Engineer at Avanade Brasil.
+I started my career as a developer in mid-2018, until then I managed to continue, and specialize as FullStack, but I realized that I had to continue within the scope of BackEnd.
+I currently work as a Software Engineer at Avanade Brasil.

 ### Outros Repositósiros :